ultralytics/ultralytics/docs/guides/index.md

 * [Using YOLOv8 with SAHI for Sliced Inference](sahi-tiled-inference.md) 🚀 NEW: Comprehensive guide on leveraging SAHI's sliced inference capabilities with YOLOv8 for object detection in high-resolution images.
 * [AzureML Quickstart](azureml-quickstart.md) 🚀 NEW: Get up and running with Ultralytics YOLO models on Microsoft's Azure Machine Learning platform.
 Learn how to train, deploy, and scale your object detection projects in the cloud.

-Feel free to adjust the link and description as needed!

 ## Contribute to Our Guides

 We welcome contributions from the community!
 If you've mastered a particular aspect of Ultralytics YOLO that's not yet covered in our guides, we encourage you to share your expertise.
 Writing a guide is a great way to give back to the community and help us make our documentation more comprehensive and user-friendly.